 If you cannot pay your weekly credit, the bank will restrict your entry into the property until you pay them the due amount, meaning you won’t lose access to your Dream House.

-Finally, in the game’s later stages, when you can sell and find expensive loot, paying off the mortgage all at once won’t be a problem.
+Finally, in the game’s later stages, when you can sell and find expensive loot, paying off the mortgage immediately won’t be a problem.

-Before you get to the character customization screen and get the Dream Home, you will have to complete the One Small Step, a main story quest in Starfield.
+However, I was not granted access to my Dream Home instantly.
+Instead, I had to complete the One Small Step, a main story quest in Starfield.
 Here is a brief walkthrough of this quest:

 Follow Supervisor Lin to the airlock and find yourself a helmet.